Last Updated on

 Using Additional Headers: Reply-to: [your name] <[your email]> will allow you to use Reply in your email application to reply to the form users email address.

-To: firstname.lastname@example.org (use any valid email address on any valid domain) From: email@example.com (use a valid email address on the domain where your form is hosted) Subject: Site Name - [your-subject] (adds extra info to ensure you still have a valid Subject when user does not supply a value) Additional Headers: Reply-to: [your-name] <[your-email]> (allows you to use Reply in your email application to reply to the form users email address)
+To: firstname.lastname@example.org (using email@example.com will generally prevent email replies) From: [your-name] <firstname.lastname@example.org> (adding [your-name] allows you to sort by the name of the sender & apply filters in your email application) Subject: Site Name - [your-subject] (adds extra info to ensure you still have a valid Subject when user does not supply a value) Additional Headers: Reply-to: [your-name] <[your-email]> (allows you to use Reply in your email application to reply to the form users email address)

 Refer to Reply back without problems using the Additional Headers field for a more detailed explanation of this issue.